jimweirich/rspec-given/README.md

 by modifying the RSpec runtime to report uses of _should_ and _expect_.

+### Platform Support

+Natural assertions use the Ripper library to parse the failing condition and find all the sub-expression values upon a failure.
+Currently Ripper is not supported on JRuby 1.7.2.
+Charles Nutter has said that Ripper support is coming soon and may arrive as early as version 1.7.3.
+Until then, natural assertions are disabled when running under JRuby.
+Never fear, JRuby supports all the other features of rspec-given and will work just fine.

 ### Further Reading

 Natural assertions were inspired by the [wrong assertion